-For incidents involving a student as the accused person or responding party, please refer to the Procedures for Handling Reports of Sexual Misconduct beginning on page 15 of this Policy.
-For incidents involving staff or administrators who are the accused person or responding party, refer to the Employee Handbook.
-For incidents involving faculty who are the accused person or responding party, refer to the Faculty Handbook.
+For incidents involving a student as the accused person or responding party, please refer to the Procedures for Handling Reports of Sexual Misconduct.

+- For incidents involving staff or administrators who are the accused person or responding party, refer to the Employee Handbook. - For incidents involving faculty who are the accused person or responding party, refer to the Faculty Handbook.